On bounded ratios of minors of totally positive matrices: Properties of the primitive ratios

 \end{lem}

-\begin{pf} (1) $V_{i,j,\Delta}$ has nonzero coordinate corresponding to an axis associated with Pl\"ucker coordinate $[i+1,j]$.
+\begin{proof} (1) $\Vec{v}_{i,j,\Delta}$ has a nonzero coordinate corresponding Pl\"ucker coordinate $[i+1,j]$.
 Clearly, for all other primitive vectors the same coordinate is zero.
-Thus, $V_{i,j,\Delta}$ is linearly independent with the remaining primitive vectors. \\ (2) Relation follows from the definition of the primitive vectors.
-Each vector has four nonzero coordinates, and each relation is just a different grouping of eight nonzero coordinates. $\diamond$ \end{pf} Note that in the previous Lemma we could take element $x-1$ instead of $x+1$.
-The proof follows from multiplication of each term in the relations $(12)$ by $-1$. \\ Note also that some primitive vectors have several different ways to shift one cross to the adjacent unmarked dot.
-Such primitive vectors are involved in several different linear relations of type $(12)$.
-For the case of $n=4$ a complete list of all relations consists of two relations of type $(12)$ (see Fig.4) and all their cyclic shifts and reflections (Theorem 2.6).
-So, there are $32$ relations of type $(12)$.
+Thus, $\Vec{v}_{i,j,\Delta}$ is linearly independent with the remaining primitive vectors. \\ (2) Relations \eqref{eq:2-2} follow in a straightforward way from Definition 2.3 of the primitive vectors. \end{proof} Note that relations \eqref{eq:2-2} remain valid if $x+1$ is replaced by $x-1$.
+Note also that sometimes the same primitive vector can be involved in several different linear relations of type (\ref{eq:2-2}).
+For $n=4$, a complete list of all relations consists of two relations of type (\ref{eq:2-2}) and all their cyclic shifts and reflections (Theorem 2.6).